Understanding the concept of the mitzvos, time- bound and the need to perform them on a particular date on the Jewish calendar or at a specific time.

 The Gemara in Tractate Pesachim 2b; " The Rabbis build a safeguard for a scriptural Law. "

-To name an example; the Torah prohibits the Jewish people not to work on Shabbos, but the Rabbis prohibits to move any object from one room to another, because someone handeling these objects might forget that it is Shabbos.
+To name an example: the Torah prohibits the Jewish people from working on Shabbos, but the Rabbis prohibited moving certain objects from one room to another, because someone handeling these objects might forget that it is Shabbos.

-In practice there is a difference between a Torah Law and the created Law by Rabbis, but they are both binding and to be kept.
+In practice there is a difference between a Torah Law and a created Law by Rabbis, but they are both binding and must be kept.
 Rabbinic Laws play a great role in Jewish observant life.
 But who decides what becomes a Law?

-To answer this question, we go back to Pirkei Avos, which begins with the words of the Men of the Great Assembly, instructing to create a fence for the Torah through the Mesorah, the chain of transmission- The Oral Torah which can be traced back to Har Sinai.
+To answer this question, we go back to Pirkei Avos, which begins with the words of the Men of the Great Assembly, instructing us to create a fence for the Torah through the Mesorah - the chain of transmission- The Oral Torah, which can be traced back to Har Sinai.

-The emphasis on building a Jewish community rooted from Mesorah.
+The emphasis is on building a Jewish community rooted in Mesorah.
 It was Mesorah that has protected and enhanced the Torah.

-Mishnah 17 states; To build a succesful Jewish community and to live a meaningful and productive life.
-Every Jewish person must connect back to the Mesorah as a means to protect the Torah.
-This is the only way to protect what HaShem gives us, by thinking and supporting others.
+Mishnah 17 states; To build a succesful Jewish community and to live a meaningful and productive life, every Jewish person must connect back to the Mesorah as it means to protect the Torah.
+This is the only way to protect what HaShem gives us - by thinking and supporting others.

-A lasting and strong Jewish community is rooted and connected to the Mesorah, were we support each other, and made up by everyone that holds themselves accountable for their own decisions.
+A lasting and strong Jewish community is rooted and connected to the Mesorah, where we support each other, and made up by induviduals who holds themselves accountable for their own decisions.

 The Mitzvos in general represents HaShem's will.
 The mitzvos are not a set of rules to restrict our lives, but a path to a good and meaninful life.